 Not having enough information leads to investment failure.

-Seeing that the delivery lead time of a single fit out is relatively short (a couple of months), it is convenient that you accurately choose the initial fit out configurations, based on the current diameter demands, thereby reducing the initial investments substantially, purchasing other diameters only on a new project basis.
+Seeing that the delivery lead time of a single fit-out is relatively short (a couple of months), it is convenient that you accurately choose the initial fit-out configurations, based on the current diameter demands, thereby reducing the initial investments substantially, purchasing other diameters only on a new project basis.

-Once the capacity range and current demand fit outs have been chosen, the third task is that of carefully evaluating the know-how which has been included in the contract (if any), the pipe designs and recipes, pressure and stiffness ratings relative to each diameter, the basic certifications which will allow you to immediately start with industrial production of sellable pipe, as well as the necessary equipment to optimize your production plant and logistics related thereto.
+Once the capacity range and current demand fit-outs have been chosen, the third task is that of carefully evaluating the know-how which has been included in the contract (if any), the pipe designs and recipes, pressure and stiffness ratings relative to each diameter, the basic certifications which will allow you to immediately start with the industrial production of sellable pipe, as well as the necessary equipment to optimize your production plant and logistics related thereto.

-This task is particularly intricate and critical, so it is extremely important to have as much information as possible, before purchasing anything related to the FW technology, because any mistake in this phase will put the complete investment in a high risk of failure.
-You could easily get in a situation where you invested on a complete plant but you cannot get the contracts due to the pressure range, or because you must increase your prices to cover the scrap costs or Plant inefficiency.
+This task is particularly intricate and critical, so it is extremely important to have as much information as possible, before purchasing anything related to the FW technology, because any mistake in this phase will put the complete investment at a high risk of failure.
+You could easily get in a situation where you invested in a complete plant but you cannot get the contracts due to the pressure range, or because you must increase your prices to cover the scrap costs or Plant inefficiency.